pdigennaro/WaterS20/README.md

 | Matplotlib | [https://matplotlib.org/] |

 # Instructions
-We to use a Linux based distro such as Ubuntu.
+We suggest to use a Linux based distro such as Ubuntu.
 Use the following commands to install the scripts' dependencies:

 ```sh